Poland rejects 'groundless' EU complaint

 The Commission has also launched two “infringement proceedings” against Poland that could end in EU fines.

-One of them deals with alleged sexism in a judicial law on men and women judge’s retirement ages.
+One of them deals with alleged sexism in a judicial law on male and female judge’s retirement ages.

 The other one is over Poland’s refusal to honour an EU Council vote on sharing asylum seekers with Greece and Italy.